mq003at/fs-13-only-backend/README.md

 ![Generic badge](https://img.shields.io/badge/Json-v.13.0-black.svg)

 # Testing
 Testing directory is located in backend-testing.
-You can run the following command line to start the testing process dotnet test --logger "console;verbosity=detailed"
+You can run the following command line to start the testing process in that directory.

+` dotnet test --logger "console;verbosity=detailed"`

 # Project Structure
 <details>